vedph/cadmus_doc/core/profiles.md

 The backend adopts a fallback mechanism for languages; if the specified language is not found, or no language is specified, it falls back to the default language (`eng` or `en`).

-Also, as we have seen above it is possible to define alias IDs for thesauri, so that we can eventually target the same thesaurus, whatever the IDs requested by different editors.
+Also, as we have seen above, it is possible to define [alias IDs](#thesauri-aliases) for thesauri, so that we can eventually target the same thesaurus, whatever the IDs requested by different editors.
 For instance, say there are two editors requesting languages thesaurus, developed independently.
 One of them requests the ID `languages`; another requests the ID `keyword-languages`; yet, we want to use the same list of language for both.
 Rather than duplicating it, we just provide an alias for one of the two IDs, pointing to the other one.
 So, the requests of each editor will be satisfied, without having to modify their code, or to produce redundancy in the thesauri set.

-Until here, all the scenarios we have illustrated work with *statically* defined thesauri IDs; we can fallback with the language, or use aliases; but editors requests are totally defined at design time.
+Until here, all the scenarios we have illustrated work with _statically_ defined thesauri IDs; we can fallback with the language, or use aliases; but editors requests are totally defined at design time.

-In some cases, it may happen that editors require to define their requested IDs *dynamically*, at runtime.
+In some cases, it may happen that editors require to define their requested IDs _dynamically_, at runtime.
 For instance, this happens for the apparatus fragment editor, which requires 2 dynamically defined IDs: the witnesses thesaurus and the authors thesaurus are different for each work being handled.

-The backend stores each of these thesauri with an ID which differs only for their "scope", i.e. the ID portion starting with the last dot: for instance, we might have these IDs for two different works:
+The backend stores each of these thesauri with an ID which differs only for their "scope", i.e. the portion of the ID starting with the last dot: for instance, we might have these IDs for two different works:

-- `apparatus-witnesses.verg-eclo@en`: apparatus witnesses for Vergilius *Eclogae*.
+- `apparatus-witnesses.verg-eclo@en`: apparatus witnesses for Vergilius _Eclogae_.
-- `apparatus-witnesses.verg-aen@en`: apparatus witnesses for Vergilius *Aeneis*.
+- `apparatus-witnesses.verg-aen@en`: apparatus witnesses for Vergilius _Aeneis_.

-In the frontend, at design time the fragment editor can just request an ID like `apparatus-witnesses`; it cannot know which is the work the fragment belongs to.
+In the frontend, at _design_ time the fragment editor can just request an ID like `apparatus-witnesses`; it cannot know which is the work the fragment belongs to.

 So, how can we get to the actual IDs listed above for Vergilius?
-To this end, the BEC leverages a generic mechanism based on the part's *thesaurus scope*.
-This is an optional property which defines the scope of the thesaurus IDs for those editors requiring runtime data.
+To this end, the BEC leverages a generic mechanism based on the part's _thesaurus scope_.
+This is an optional property of every part, which for that specific part defines the scope of the thesaurus IDs for those editors requiring runtime data.

+So, for instance, we can set the thesaurus scope of the apparatus layer part referring to Vergilius _Eclogae_ as `verg-eclo` (any arbitrary string will do, as far as it has a corresponding entry in the thesauri profile; here we use as a convention the author's and work's abbreviations).

-If now the apparatus layer part referring to Vergilius *Eclogae* has its thesaurus scope defined, here as `verg-eclo`, this triggers a generic frontend mechanism which overrides the apparatus fragment editor requests.
-This just requests `apparatus-witnesses`; but once the mechanism finds out that its container part has a thesaurus ID scope, the ID is overridden as `apparatus-witnesses.verg-eclo`.
-Thus, the backend receives this ID request and satisfies it by retrieving the correct thesaurus.
+This property, when set, triggers a generic mechanism in the frontend, which overrides the apparatus fragment editor requests:

+1. the apparatus fragment editor by design just requests `apparatus-witnesses`;
+2. the frontend mechanism finds out that the part being edited has a thesaurus ID scope property set.
+Thus, it overrides this ID as `apparatus-witnesses.verg-eclo`: the scope is appended to the original ID.
+This way, the backend receives this ID request, and satisfies it by retrieving the correct, specialized thesaurus.

 Finally, some of the IDs requested by the editor might require not to be overridden by the scope.
 For instance, the fragment editor requests a third thesaurus, the `apparatus-tags`, a list shared among the apparatuses of all the works.
 As such, we must not override it as `apparatus-tags.verg-eclo`, which would not be found, because the database just has a single thesaurus with ID `apparatus-tags`.
-In this case, the fragment editor notifies the mechanism that it should not override this ID by prefixing it with an exclamation mark.
+In this case, the fragment editor at design time notifies the mechanism that it should not override this ID by prefixing it with an exclamation mark.

 To sum up, the fragment editor at design time requests 3 IDs: